it3xl/Factorial/README.md

 # Factorial
-Some Factorial methods to start fast
+Some Factorial methods to start fast with C# .NET.